Artistic and

 Baritone Scott Wheatley, a native of Kansas, holds degrees from the University of Missouri/Kansas City Conservatory of Music and the University of South Florida.
 He has performed with the Kansas City Lyric Opera, New York City Opera, Whitewater Opera, Bronx Opera, Sarasota Opera, Opera Northeast, Connecticut Grand Opera, and the Ashlawn Summer Festival companies as well as the New York Philharmonic, Vienna Philharmonic, Los Angeles Philharmonic, Cleveland Orchestra and San Francisco Symphony.

-Currently, Scott is on faculty at the University of Southern Maine.
-He serves as music director at First Parish Unitarian Universalist Church in Portland and is the assistant music director for the Oratorio Chorale.
+Currently, Scott is on faculty at the University of Southern Maine and is the assistant music director for the Oratorio Chorale.
 In addition to a busy singing and teaching schedule, Scott enjoys an active career as a coach/accompanist collaborating with both singers and instrumentalists.